The Dunkl-Laplace transform and Macdonald's hypergeometric series: Introduction

-where $\Lambda_n^+$ denotes the set of partitions with at most $n$ parts and the $ C_\lambda(\,.\,;\alpha)$ are the (symmetric) Jack polynomials of index $\alpha\geq 0$ in $C$-normalization as in Lemma \ref{C_normalization}.
-On the other hand, the kernel $J$ coincides with a Dunkl-Bessel function of type $A_{n-1}$ with multiplicity $k= d/2.$ Indeed, the Dunkl-Bessel function $J_k$ associated with root system $A_{n-1}$ and arbitrary multiplicity $k\geq 0$ has an expansion as a $_0F_0$-hypergeometric function in the sense of \cite{Mac13, Kan93}: see Remark \ref{Dunkl_hyper_connect}.
-Macdonald \cite{Mac13} considered the Laplace transform \eqref{Bessel_Laplace_cone} with the Bessel function $e(z,w) =\,_0F_0^{\alpha}(z,w) $ for arbitrary indices $\alpha >0$ instead of the specific values $\alpha = 2/d$ only.
-Many of his calculations were of a formal nature and rested on a conjecture about the Laplace transform of Jack polynomials, named Conjecture (C), which can be formulated as follows: Let
+Here $\Lambda_n^+$ denotes the set of partitions with at most $n$ parts and the $ C_\lambda(\,.\,;\alpha)$ are the (symmetric) Jack polynomials of index $\alpha$ in $C$-normalization as in Lemma \ref{C_normalization} below.
+See e.g. \cite{R20} for some details.
+On the other hand, it is well-known (c.f. \cite{BF98} and Remark \ref{Dunkl_hyper_connect}) that for arbitrary $k \geq 0$, the function $J_k$ coincides with a Dunkl-Bessel function of type $A_{n-1}$ with multiplicity $k.$

+Macdonald \cite{Mac13} considered the Laplace transform \eqref{Bessel_Laplace_cone} with the Bessel function $e(z,w) =\,_0F_0^{\alpha}(z,w) $ for arbitrary indices $\alpha >0$.
+Many of his calculations were of a formal nature and rested on the following "Conjecture (C)" about the Laplace transform of Jack polynomials: For $k \geq 0,$ let

 and write $C_\lambda (z) := C_\lambda(z; \tfrac{1}{k})$ for abbreviation.
 Then for all $\lambda\in \Lambda_n^+, \,y\in \mathbb R_+^n$ and all $\mu\in \mathbb C$ with $\text{Re} \,\mu >\mu_0\,,$